The Mystery of a Hansom Cab (2012 film): Plot

 In a run-down boarding house, owned by Mother Guttersnipe, a girl dies in the night from fever, whose necklace is taken by her friend, Sal Rawlins, who flees the house.

-With evidence stacking against him Fitzgerald is soon arrested, with Calton defending him, a rival police detective, Detective Kilsip, aids him by seeking new evidence to aid Fitzgerald, which includes Sol bringing him the note on the night of the murder.
+With evidence stacking against him Fitzgerald is soon arrested, with Calton defending him, a rival police detective, Detective Kilsip, aids him by seeking new evidence to aid Fitzgerald, which includes Sal bringing him the note on the night of the murder.
 During the trial, Calton is able to successfully defend Fitzgerald and soon he is declared innocent and freed.
 Despite this, Fitzgerald refuses to say what was in the note in order to protect Madge.
 Soon, Frettlby is considered the most likely suspect.
-Upon further investigation by Calton, it is discovered that Mark Frettlby had an affair with Rosanna Moore, a famous burlesque dancer who he married during a passionate encounter in his youth, which soon resulted in a child being produced.
-They would soon divorce, leaving behind a blackmail document of their marriage certificate.
-This child is revealed as being Sal, who was taken by her mother back to England in disgrace.
+Upon further investigation by Calton, it is discovered that Mark Frettlby had an affair with Rosanna Moore, a famous burlesque dancer whom he married during a passionate encounter in his youth, which soon resulted in a child being produced, Sarah (Sal).
+The blackmail document is their marriage certificate.
+Frettlby is told by Rosanna's mother that the child has died and Rosanna has gone away.

-After these events, Mark Frettlby suffers from a heart attack after he discovers that Sal had taken up work as a maid in his house.
-During the reading of his will, he admits to Sal that she is his daughter, but claims that he did not kill Whyte.
-The killer's true identity is revealed to be Roger Moreland, Whyte’s friend who he was drinking with on the night of the murder, who discovered that Whyte had come upon Frettlby’s marriage document to Rosanna Moore and was planning to use it to blackmail Frettlby into allowing for him to become engaged to Madge.
-On the night of the murder, Moreland used the chloroform with the intent to steal the papers and blackmail Frettlby himself for money but used too much in the process and killed him.
-Despite claiming it was an accident, Moreland is soon arrested and placed into jail, where he would commit suicide before he would stand trial, which would reveal Frettlby’s disgrace.
+Calton and Kilsip continue to try to find the real killer, even though Fitzpatrick wants them to drop it, as this will reveal the secret he has tried so hard to keep - even willing to be hanged to keep it.
+They deduce that the overcoat and chloroform bottle must have been thrown away nearby and discover them in a tree.
+The chloroform bottle has the chemist's name and so they discover bought it from the poison book record kept at the chemist.
+The killer's true identity is revealed to be Roger Moreland, Whyte’s friend who he was drinking with on the night of the murder, who discovered that Whyte had come upon Frettlby’s marriage document to Rosanna Moore and was planning to use it to blackmail Frettlby into allowing him to become engaged to Madge.
+On the night of the murder, Moreland put on Whyte's overcoat and scarf and used the chloroform with the intent to steal the papers and blackmail Frettlby himself for money, but used too much in the process and killed Whyte.